MaastrichtU-IDS/federatedQueryKG/usecaseLifescience.md

 }
 ```

+It should return ~94 results.

+Genes URI are in the format `http://identifiers.org/ensembl/ENSG00000008710`

+Pathways URI are in the format `https://identifiers.org/wikipathways/WP4790_r116413`

-And here is the solution using a `SERVICE` call, run the query below on https://sparql.wikipathways.org/sparql
+<details><summary>Click here to see the solution with regular SPARQL using a <code>SERVICE</code> call</summary>

+Run the query below on https://sparql.wikipathways.org/sparql

 ```SPARQL
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>